yuribmontez/Letmeask/README.md

 - Added Dark Mode;
 - Added Modals for deleting and ending rooms;
-- Added Toasts for error messages;
+- Added Toasts for error
 ---
 <p align="center">
     Made with 💜 by Yuri